ljiang09/ljiang09.github.io/blogs/pendleton_blog.md

 _Jiang, Lily.
 April 2023.
 Pendleton's central door.
 A sign informs that the central and eastern portions of Pendleton Hall are closed for renovations.
 These closures are part of an effort to repair failing HVAC systems._

 <br />

+Overall, Pendleton Hall is a remarkable example of how architecture can affect the academic experience by providing beautiful and functional spaces for learning, studies, and research.
+Despite originally being constructed with a limited budget, Pendleton remains well-maintained and visually impressive due to the sheer amount of careful planning that went into its design.
+And as a beautiful example of Collegiate Gothic architecture, Pendleton continues to uphold the distinguished academic environment of Wellesley College today as an arts, social sciences, and humanities academic building.

 ## Sources